ikalra04/CloudFormation/README.md

   1. Launch a VPC with public and private subnets with route table associations for each subnet.
   2. Nat gateway in public subnet.
 And the private subnet will have a route in the route table for traffic outside of the VPC/public internet going through the NAT Gateway
   4. 1 web server instance in public subnet which will have Chef and WordPress application installed.
 The mysql database is installed locally in the same server.
-  5. Outputs section will display the Website URL which can be used to accessed the wordpress site successfully.
+  5. Outputs section will display the Website URL which can be used to access the wordpress site successfully.

 ik_Rean_SeparateDBInstance.yaml (Partially successful): This template will :
   1. Launch a VPC with public and private subnets with route table associations for each subnet.